Emotional Detachment Timeline After a Breakup: What to Expect

 You may know the relationship is over, yet still feel pulled toward them mentally, emotionally, and physically.

-Cravings for contact, memory loops, longing, and checking behaviors are common here.
+Cravings for contact, memory loops, longing, checking behaviors, and sudden emotional waves are common here.

-Key Insight: Detachment feels hardest when the relationship has ended externally but remains active internally.
+Detachment often feels hardest when the relationship has ended externally but remains active internally through attachment, habit, memory, and emotional craving.

 This is also where behaviors like checking their updates become more understandable, which connects with Why Do I Check Their Social Media Even When I Know I Shouldn’t?.